da4throux/MMM-Paris-RATP-PG/README.md

 * maxLetters: optional, number, default = 70, will limit the string length for traffic and messages
 ## Global element
 * debug: false, //console.log more things to help debugging
+* reorder: optional, boolean, default = false, //option to reorder the RERs schedule (sometimes they are not sent in coming order, but it seems rare)
 ## lineDefault
 * lineDefault contains properties that will be common to all lines, but can be superseed at the line level also: so any property from the line, can be set here also, but the following ones, make more sense here also:
 * conversion: object of key/ values to convert traffic message or destination.
 Those message can be very long (and limited through maxLetters also), and it might worth to convert them in a simpler text. by default: